 What causes latency in China?

 It comes as no surprise that the 4,000 odd miles between Europe and China plays a role in causing delays to web performance.
-Usually, distance is the factor that impacts performance the most, as the number of exchanges between the origin server and the end-user adds to website loading time.
+Usually, distance is the factor that impacts performance the most.
+The number of exchanges between the origin server and the end-user adds to website loading time.

-But the Great Firewall even causes delays to websites delivered from Hong Kong into China – in fact, the Firewall’s filtering process slows websites down by up to 40%.
+But the Great Firewall even causes delays to websites delivered from Hong Kong into China.
+In fact, the Firewall’s filtering process slows websites down by up to 40%.